Skull Base Tumor Program

 Franco DeMonte, M.D.,

 Paul Gidley, M.D. and Ehab Hanna, M.D.

 When faced with a tumor involving the skull base, choosing the right treatment partner can make a difference.
 The Skull Base Tumor Program at MD Anderson Cancer Center is committed to providing the best care available for patients with benign or malignant tumors affecting the skull base.

 MD Anderson is one of the few cancer centers in the country with a specialized program for tumors of the skull base.
 The Skull Base Tumor Program joins together experts from multiple departments to provide each patient with comprehensive, individualized care – all within the MD Anderson setting.
 The multidisciplinary team of health care professionals in the Skull Base Tumor Program includes surgeons, oncologists, ophthalmologists, radiologists, pathologists and rehabilitation specialists.
-Working as a cohesive unit, these specialists utilize innovative technology to provide the very latest diagnostic and treatment options available.
+Working as a cohesive unit, these specialists utilize innovative technology to provide the very latest diagnostic, treatment and reconstructive options available.

 Affiliated with both the Head and Neck Center and the Brain and Spine Center, our surgeons have extensive experience and are respected internationally for their ability to treat tumors in this delicate and complex area.
 Program co-directors Franco DeMonte, M.D., FRCSC, FACS, of the Neurosurgery department, Paul Gidley, M.D., FACS, and Ehab Y. Hanna, M.D., FACS, of the Head and Neck Surgery department, and lead this team of experts in treating patients with a wide range of tumors.
 Facial reanimation and complex craniofacial reconstruction are also provided by highly specialized members of the Plastic Surgery department in the Center for Reconstructive Surgery.